VikramAnkathi/GoalTrackerWebApp/README.md

-# Goal Tracker List Web App
+# Goal Tracker Web App

 This is a simple goal tracker web app built using Python Django, HTML, and CSS.